What is Arts Therapy?

 From time to time we become aware of possible avenues to assist with therapy costs.
 We will endeavour to keep you informed of these.
 Click on possible funding sources to aid parents

-We are lucky enough to have therapists who speak a range of languages (eg. Chinese, Japanese).
+We are lucky enough to have therapists who speak a range of languages (eg. Chinese, Japanese, Spanish, English).
 If you need help with initial communication let us know.